Massachusetts Institute of Technology

 Enhancement of life and learning

 The building is sited within an illustrious context that includes Kresge Auditorium and the MIT Chapel (both designed by Eero Saarinen) and Baker House, designed by Alvar Aalto.
-In response, its design incorporates strong geometry, red brick, a stand of trees, and a curving curtainwall and roof that are a visual extension of nearby Kresge.
-The building’s proximity to the Johnson Athletic Center, the Zesiger Center, the Stratton Student Center, and several residential buildings is reflected by entrances that relate to the pedestrian walkways outside and invite people to pass through the airy, open lobby.
+In response, its design incorporates strong geometry, red brick, a stand of trees, and a curving curtainwall and roof that complement the iconic surrounding architecture.
+The outdoor pedestrian walkways will align with the building's entrances, offering pathways through the building to connect the Johnson Athletic Center, the Zesiger Center, and the Stratton Student Center with nearby student residences.
+A grove of trees will enhance the site, creating a campus green space that complements the historic Kresge quadrangle.

-Intended to advance the vibrancy and diversity of MIT’s evolving West Campus sector, the Music Building was made possible by a cornerstone gift from Joyce Linde, a longtime supporter of MIT and the arts.
+Designed to advance the vibrancy and diversity of MIT’s evolving West Campus sector, the Music Building was made possible by a cornerstone gift from Joyce Linde, a longtime supporter of MIT and the arts.
 The project is targeting LEED v4 Gold certification or above.

 Image credits